Bitumen: Other uses

 Roofing shingles and roll roofing account for most of the remaining bitumen consumption.
 Other uses include cattle sprays, fence-post treatments, and waterproofing for fabrics.
 Bitumen is used to make Japan black, a lacquer known especially for its use on iron and steel, and it is also used in paint and marker inks by some exterior paint supply companies to increase the weather resistance and permanence of the paint or ink, and to make the color darker.
 Bitumen is also used to seal some alkaline batteries during the manufacturing process.
+Bitumen is also commonly used as a ground in the etching process of intaglio printmaking.

+Bitumen is frequently utilized as a material in the sound-dampening systems of dishwashers.